Home Accident Page 5

 Flat fees are typical of legal services that do not go to court.
 Unlike personal injury and other litigation, legal service fees are usually advertised, allowing the client to pick the best deal.
 There must be considerations for the quality of the lawyer and the document produced, of course.
 Initial consultations will also be flat fee arrangements.

-How does my case relate to Kansas laws?
+How does my case relate to Maine laws?

 Are local laws in effect for this case?